yradunchev/hdiet/Readme.md

 * dietcalc - calculate a diet curve for certain goals, also gets displayed with 'show'

 Weights are logged as plain text, each line consisting of YYYY-MM-DD\tWEIGHT.
+The log file is always processed as a whole again, because it keeps the program simple and even a file with data from 100 years only takes 180ms to process and display on my machine.